-The pupil and his / her parents will have an opportunity to state their side of the case, responding to the investigation findings.
+The pupil and his / her parents will have an opportunity to state their side of the case.
 The Head will inform the pupil and his / her parents of the range of disciplinary sanctions which the Head considers are open to them if the allegation, complaint or rumour is sufficiently proved.